abdelrahman-elkady/se-tutorial/lab-6.md

 ## Tutorial Content

+Angualr has a very good tutorial on their site that teaches all the concepts, however it relyies on knowing a bit more then we tought you, for that reason we collected these micro tutorials to help you get started with angualr (they follow the lecture)

 You can use c9.io for these small project in case you're on a lab computer (due ot internet connection)

 - Create the following functions programing function (explained in tutorial)